FBI arrests man in Florida suspected of sending parcel bombs

-MIAMI (Reuters) - Federal authorities arrested a man in Florida on Friday suspected of sending at least a dozen parcel bombs to high-profile critics of U.S. President Donald Trump days ahead of congressional elections, officials said.
+PLANTATION, Fl.
+(Reuters) - Federal authorities arrested a man in Florida on Friday suspected of sending at least a dozen parcel bombs to high-profile critics of U.S. President Donald Trump days ahead of congressional elections, officials said.

-The man was taken into custody in the parking lot of an AutoZone store in Plantation, near Fort Lauderdale, where two witnesses told Reuters they heard a loud blast at the time of the arrest.
+Two federal law enforcement officials named the suspect as Cesar Sayoc, born in 1962.
+He was taken into custody in the parking lot of an AutoZone store in Plantation, near Fort Lauderdale, where two witnesses told Reuters they heard a loud blast at the time of the arrest.

 Local television stations showed investigators using a large blue tarp to cover a white van that was plastered with decals and stickers, before removing it on a truck.

-A federal law enforcement official named the suspect as Cesar Sayoc, born in 1962, and said more arrests could follow.
+A federal law enforcement official said more arrests could follow.
+Another law enforcement source said charges would likely be brought by federal prosecutors in Manhattan.

 The U.S. Justice Department was due to hold a news conference at 2:30 p.m.
 EDT.
 (1830 GMT), a spokeswoman said.